Enter Salkan’s Backpacker.

 The 900D Cotna Polyester used in the construction of this pack is, as far as I’m aware, unique in the world of backpacks.
 It closely resembles canvas, albeit softer to the touch and is a large reason why this bag looks so damn cool.

-It’s significantly more durable than canvas and thanks to the wax finish, is also very water-resistant.
-I got caught out in a couple of heavy showers while travelling recently and was concerned the water would soak through to my laptop before I had time to throw the rain cover on.
+The recycled 900D Cotna is significantly more durable than canvas and thanks to the wax finish, is also very water-resistant.
+I got caught out in a couple of heavy showers while travelling and was concerned the water would soak through to my laptop before I had time to throw the rain cover on.
 Thankfully, the bag held up in the downpour and didn’t let in a drop of water!
 That said, it wouldn’t last forever in a proper storm so don’t rely on it indefinitely, that’s what the rain cover is for!

 Salkan offers a Normal Use Guarantee with their bags.
 Instead of trying to explain to you what that means, I thought I’d let Salkan do it!